RoseHazenberg/Dataprocessing-RNA-Seq/README.md

 The results of each of the rules in `workflow/rules` can be found in the folder as described above in the repository structure.
 Overall there are some plot, as seen below, and is stored in `results`.
 ![results/expressionGenes.jpg](results/expressionGenes.jpg)

+The volcano plot below shows the Differentially Expressed Genes create with egdeR.
+It shows the genes that are 'DOWN', 'UP' or 'Not' differential expressed.
 ![results/volcanoPlot.jpg](results/volcanoPlot.jpg)

 ## Author and support